Hypothesis tests for structured rank correlation matrices: Introduction

 The paper is organized as follows.
-Section \ref{sec:preliminary-notions} contains the necessary background and results concerning the covariance matrix of the empirical estimator of $\t$ when the copula of $\bs{X}$ is fully exchangeable.
-The test statistics are then introduced in Section \ref{sec:tests} and their asymptotic properties under the null hypothesis are investigated in Section \ref{sec:null}.
-The performance of the tests is assessed in an extensive simulation study whose main results are summarized Section \ref{sec:sim-study}.
-A data illustration is provided in Section \ref{sec:application} and Section \ref{sec:conclusion} concludes the paper.
-Appendices are available as online Supplementary Material.
+Section \ref{sec:preliminary-notions} contains results about the empirical estimator of $\t_p$ in standard and high-dimensional asymptotic regimes.
+Section \ref{sec:tests} introduces statistics to test $H_0$ in \eqref{eq:H0} while Section \ref{sec:exchangeability} treats the special case of partial exchangeability.
+Asymptotic properties of the tests under the null are derived in Section \ref{sec:null}.
+The performance of the tests is assessed via an extensive simulation study summarized in Section~\ref{sec:sim-study}; behavior under local alternatives is considered in Section~\ref{sec:local-alternatives}.
+A data illustration is provided in Section \ref{sec:application} and Section \ref{sec:conclusion} concludes.
+The online Supplementary Material contains proofs, auxiliary results, and details of all simulations and numerical implementations.